AlexsJones/gravitywell/README.md

                     AwaitDeployment: true #Optional defaults to false
 ```

-Action lists can also be seperated into the repositories being deployed to keep things clean!
+Action lists can also be moved into the repositories being deployed to keep things clean!

+_Or a combination of inline, local and remote..._
 e.g.

 ```